-The Sky Garden is the most exciting addition to London’s skyline and dining scene.As well as being the capital’s highest public garden, it will showcase three new food and drink concepts, and exclusive event spaces.
+The Sky Garden is the most exciting addition to London’s skyline and dining scene.As well as being the capital’s highest public garden, it showcases two beautiful restaurants, two destination bars, and exclusive event spaces.

 To visit Sky Garden free of charge, or to make a reservation at one of the restaurants, bookings can be made via skygarden.london.